sarnold/pystache/README.md

 (and more current) description of Mustache's behavior, see the official [Mustache spec](https://github.com/mustache/spec).

-Pystache is [semantically versioned](http://semver.org) and older vaersions can still be found on [PyPI](http://pypi.python.org/pypi/pystache).
+Pystache is [semantically versioned](http://semver.org) and older versions can still be found on [PyPI](http://pypi.python.org/pypi/pystache).
 This version of Pystache still passes all tests in [version 1.1.2](https://github.com/mustache/spec/tree/v1.1.2) of the spec.